DKorchuganov/classicaplus-hugo/README.md

 #### Place data file

 1. Go to the `data/places` folder, into a sub-folder of a corresponding city (`data/places/moscow`, for example.
 Just create a sub-folder for a city if it doesn't exist yet), and create a file with `place-name.yaml` filename format.
-2. Add a `name` section for the place name in different languages, names are given in fields with respective languge codes like `ru` and `en`.
+2. Add a `name` section for the place name in different languages, names are given in fields with respective language codes like `ru` and `en`.
-3. Add an `address` section for the place address in different languages, addresses are given in fields with respective languge codes like `ru` and `en`.
+3. Add an `address` section for the place address in different languages, addresses are given in fields with respective language codes like `ru` and `en`.
-4. Add an optional `phones` section, which contains a list of different phone cotact numbers of the place.
+4. Add an optional `phones` section, which contains a list of different phone contact numbers of the place.
 Each element of the list has a complex structure given in the below example.
-It allows to publish different sets of phone numbers for different purposes, like general inquiries, ticket office etc. In the below example the only one set of phone numbers is given, for the ticket office.
+It allows publishing different sets of phone numbers for various purposes, like general inquiries, ticket office etc. In the below example the only one set of phone numbers is given, for the ticket office.

 **Place data file example:**
 `data/places/moscow/glinks-museum.yaml`